JJWLewis/newday-task-jl/README.md

 # newday-task-jl

-I wanted to have a play with
+I wanted to have a play with creating a local clustered environment rather than using the normal single node local run, to make it more like submitting a job to a production cluster.

+I gave myself an hour or so, and probaly should have spent more time on tests and such for the actual task... but I had fun :D

-# Build and run
+# Build
 `make build`

 Then for a single node